“Projects we have completed demonstrate what we know – future projects decide what we will learn.”

 KDM provided full route design, fielding, engineering, and permitting on 187 miles of aerial and underground fiber.
 This included 51 miles of laterals to macro sites.
 KDM worked with 57 jurisdictions across two states to complete all work within six months, including permit approvals.
 These jurisdictions included IDOT, WISDOT, Illinois Tollway, and many counties and municipalities.
 Utilizing our Telecommunications, Civil, Power Distribution, and Permitting divisions, this project was brought in ahead of schedule and under budget.

 KDM continues to provide service as the expansion continues throughout 2020 and into 2021.
+To see how close your business is to Everstream’s expanding network, check out their interactive service locater, displaying current, lit fiber routes.

 US 14 Road Widening